proycon/homepage/content/software/clam.md

 +++
 title = "CLAM"
 date = 2010-03-21T00:04:34+01:00
-summary = "Quickly turn command-line applications into RESTful webservices with a web-application front-end.
-You provide a specification of your command line application, its input, output and parameters, and CLAM wraps around your application to form a fully fledged RESTful webservice." url_project = "https://proycon.github.io/clam" url_code = "https://github.com/proycon/clam" url_poster = "https://anaproy.nl/proycon/clam_poster2.pdf"
+description = "Quickly turn command-line applications into RESTful webservices with a web-application front-end.
+You provide a specification of your command line application, its input, output and parameters, and CLAM wraps around your application to form a fully fledged RESTful webservice."

+[extra]
+url_project = "https://proycon.github.io/clam"
+url_code = "https://github.com/proycon/clam"
+url_poster = "https://anaproy.nl/proycon/clam_poster2.pdf"
 +++

+# CLAM

 CLAM allows you to quickly and transparently transform your application into a RESTful webservice, with which both human end-users as well as automated clients can interact.
 CLAM takes a description of your